Navajo couple in traditional dress looking into distance of western plateau

 Woman Chief

-Related: List: 4-Year Colleges With the Largest Enrollment of Native American or Alaska Native Students
+Related: Check out this list of 4-Year Colleges With the Largest Enrollment of Native American or Alaska Native Students

 Susan La Flesche Picotte